Can the latent signatures of quantum superposition be detected through correlation harvesting?: RESULTS

 Next, to see the effects purely coming from the black hole, we consider the influence of different proper distances between the two detectors on entanglement harvesting.
 As shown in Fig. \ref{fig3}, as the separation between the detectors grows, the entanglement between the detectors decreases.
-This behavior is as anticipated since correlations in the vacuum state diminish significantly for spacetime points separated by a large distance, which can be seen from the BTZ Wightman function in (\ref{Wightman}).
+This behavior is as anticipated since correlations in the vacuum state diminish significantly for spacetime points separated by a large distance, which can be seen from the BTZ Wightman function in (\ref{Wightmanspuer}).
+Moreover, the findings presented in Fig. \ref{fig3} are consistent with the results reported in \cite{Henderson:2017yuv,Liu:2025bpp}.

 Finally, in order to further investigate the impact of spacetime superposition on entanglement harvesting, we analyze the concurrence behavior, as depicted in Fig. \ref{fig4}, with respect to variations in $\theta$ and $\varphi$, which parameterize the initial and final quantum states of the spacetime.
 We show that maximal entanglement is attained when $\theta = \varphi$, corresponding to the condition where the control state of the spacetime is measured to be identical to the initially prepared spacetime state.